 Western Rosslyn Area Plan (WRAP)

-Western Rosslyn Area Planning Study (WRAPS), is a County-led community planning process that will develop an Area Plan for a site that currently encompasses the Wilson School and surrounding sites which include Fire Station #10, a park, a convenience store, an office building and multi-family apartments.
+Western Rosslyn Area Planning Study (WRAPS), is a County-led community planning process that will create a future vision and Area Plan for the Wilson School and surrounding sites which include Fire Station #10, a park, an office building, retail and affordable, multi-family apartments.